Abhishek-kanaujia/DATA-ANALYST-PORTFOLIO/walmart_sales_insights/README.md

 ## License
 The dataset used in this project is licensed under the **MIT License**.
 For more details, see the full license at [MIT License](https://opensource.org/licenses/MIT).

----

-### Key Changes:
-- Added **Disclaimer** clarifying the project is not affiliated with Walmart.
-- Included **License** section to specify that the dataset is licensed under the **MIT License** and to provide a link to the full license.

-This version of the README file ensures that you’re following proper attribution guidelines and protecting yourself from any potential trademark or affiliation confusion.